Develop your voice within Contemporary Documentary Practice

 - 1 year full time, 2 years part time

-- A minimum of a second-class honours degree in a related subject or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process.
+- A good honours degree in a related subject, or equivalent professional experience and/or qualifications.
+An interview or online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students

 2017/18 entry: full time: £5,200, part time: £1,730 in year 1 and £3,470* in year 2

 2017/18 entry: full time: £12,600, part time: £4,200 in year 1 and £8,400* in year 2

 * Fees are subject to annual increase.